Signs You're Too Tired to Drive

 How to handle sleep driving

-If you’ve experienced one or all of the aforementioned signs, chances are you need to reconfigure your commute and lifestyle.
-State Farm pointed out that if you’re nodding off, you should switch spots with a passenger so you can rest and arrive at your destination safely.
+If you’ve experienced one or all of the previously mentioned signs, chances are you need to reconfigure your commute and lifestyle.
+If you’re nodding off, one suggestion would be to switch spots with a passenger so you can rest and arrive at your destination safely.

 When push comes to shove, it’s always wiser to pay for a hotel room than drive a long distance when you haven’t had enough shut-eye.
 You can’t put a price on safety so don’t drive drowsy!